Last Updated on January 22, 2024 by Sharon Advik

-So if you shoot on a full-frame, you will have to crop it to get an average 16 by 9 readout of this lens, that realistic video I’ve done this far.
+So if you shoot on a full-frame, you must crop it to get an average 16 by 9 readout of this lens, that realistic video I’ve done this far.

-The main focus in-ring is a focus by wire which is not my favorite.
+The main in-ring is a focus by wire, which is not my favorite.
 I prefer something a little bigger and stiffer.

 One is a zoom lens that can be a con and feel the heat like superb sharpness.
 In my case, I think it is a pro.

 Most of the time, I am zoomed in to about 14 millimeters on this guy, but sometimes, I need to zoom out to 10 millimeters to get everything in the frame.